Hire and pay employees in

 Sick Leave

-Employees in Ireland are entitled to 3 days of company-paid sick leave at 70% of their regular salary up to a maximum of €110/day.
-From 2024 onwards, employees in Ireland will be entitled to 4 days of company-paid sick leave.
-If the employee is off work sick for more than 3 days, and they have enough PRSI contributions, they can apply to the Department of Social Protection (DSP) for a payment called Illness Benefit.
+Employees in Ireland are entitled to 5 days of company-paid sick leave at 70% of their regular salary up to a maximum of €110/day.
+Employees must have worked for at least 13 weeks with their employer before they can get statutory sick pay.
+If the employee is off work sick for more than 5 days, and they have enough PRSI contributions, they can apply to the Department of Social Protection (DSP) for a payment called Illness Benefit.

 The sick leave entitlement will increase in the coming years: